 - Clogged air filters

-We have a bunch of troubleshooting articles in our blog if you follow the link, but whatever the issue, when your heater refuses to start, we recommend that you get the assistance of a licensed HVAC contractor for further diagnosis, service and repair.
+We have a bunch of troubleshooting articles in our blog, but whatever the issue, when your heater refuses to start, we recommend that you get the assistance of a licensed HVAC contractor for further diagnosis, service and repair.

 There is no gas - Heater stopped working